thereisnotime/xxToolbelt/README.md

 - [ ] Add examples for .env secrets management for private scripts.
 - [ ] Create a management menu for managing installed scripts.
 - [x] Create a mechanism for easily exchanging scripts with peers.

+## 🤝 Contribution

+We welcome contributions to xxToolbelt!
+You can help by creating issues or submitting pull requests.
+If scripting isn't your thing, you can still support the project by testing it with different shells, terminals, and OS versions.
+If you have questions or need assistance, please open an issue in the repository.

+## 📜 License

+Check the [LICENSE](LICENSE) file for more information.

 ## 🙏 Acknowledgements